LookslikeLenni/LookslikeLenni/README.md

 - 👋 Hi, I’m @LookslikeLenni
-- 👀 I’m interested in creating a game first then mybe an app afterwars
+- 👀 I’m interested in creating a game first then mybe an app afterwards
 - 🌱 I’m currently learning ... coding lol
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Discord: L3NN1#8192

 <!---
 LookslikeLenni/LookslikeLenni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.